peytoncordero/DRI25/command-line.md

 **What is new in this command?**

 We had two commands combined as one single line with a pipe.
-The first command is to display the text of nypl_items.csv.
-The second command is “wc -w”.
-It asks the computer to print the number of words.
-This is something we learned earlier.
-The hyphen is a new element for us.
-It marks that the immediate element that follows it is a flag.
+The first command, `cat`, is to display the text of nypl_items.csv.
+The second command is `wc -w`.
+It asks the computer to print the number of words. `wc` stands for 'word count'.
+The symbol `-` is a new element for us.
+It marks that the immediate element that follows it is a *flag*.

-Flags indicate options that belog to specific commands.
-For example, in the command wc we have various options.
-We used “-w” to select the “number of words”, but it could also be “wc -l” to show the number of lines or “wc -m” to count the number of characters.
+Flags indicate options that belong to specific commands.
+For example, in the command `wc` we have various options.
+We used `-w` to select the `number of words`, but it could also be `wc -l` to show the number of lines or `wc -m` to count the number of characters.
 You can try these other commands if you want to explore further.

 ## Viewing Data in the command line

-We saw that the cat command was not very useful for this large data set.
-Instead, let’s use another tool, the less command.
+We saw that the `cat` command was not very useful for this large data set.
+Instead, let’s use another tool: the `less` command.
 It allows us to get data one page at a time.

 ```console
 $ less nypl_items.csv
 ```

-less gives you a paginated view of the data; it will show you the contents of a file or the output from a command or string of commands, page by page.
+`less` gives you a paginated view of the data; it will show you the contents of a file or the output from a command or string of commands, page by page.
 To view the file contents page by page, you may use the following keyboard shortcuts:

 -Press the <kbd>f</kbd> key to view forward one page -Press the <kbd>b</kbd> key to view back one page.
 -Press the key <kbd>q</kbd> to return to the command line.

 Let’s try two more commands for viewing the contents of a file.
-The first one fo them is head:
+The first is `head`:

 ```console
 $ head nypl_items.csv
 ```

-The output should be the very first section of the file, which is called head.
-The second command, by contrast, prints out the very last part of the file, which is called tail:
+The output should be the very first section of the file, which is called *head*.
+By contrast, the next command, `tail`, prints out the very last part of the file, which is called *tail*:

 ```console
 $ tail nypl_items.csv